 Kara: Secret Love (2014) is like watching five individual and independent short stories, with characters unrelated to one another; there are only two episodes each, so ten episodes in all for the whole series, each story featuring one of the 5 Kara girl members.
 Each girl star is lucky enough to act opposite experienced male drama stars, all of whom I've seen in longer dramas than this one.
 If you like stories about young people, and if you like inspirational love stories in general, then by all means give Kara: Secret Love a try.
 They're pleasant to watch after a long day at work when you want to unwind with something whimsical and soothing.

-My own personal favorite story was called Lilacs (episodes 5 and 6) because it was so beautiful, sweet, and dreamlike, with a poignant ending that made me cry.
+My own personal favorite story was called Lilacs (episodes 5 and 6, above) because it was so beautiful, sweet, and dreamlike, with a poignant ending that made me cry.
 It also gave me a chance to see actor Bae Soo Bin in a chivalrous, gentlemanly role again, like he appeared in Shining Inheritance (2009), as opposed to so many more recent dramas where he has played heels and villains, (i.e. The Greatest Marriage, and 49 days).
-I was able to fall in love with him all over again, something I never thought would ever happen.
+I was able to fall in love with him all over again.
 For this alone I am super glad I watched this show.
 Maybe because Bae Soo Bin was working with someone so much younger than himself he actually looked younger in this drama too.
 Very enjoyable.
 The girls acted very sincerely for the most part, and I am sure being with the more experienced male thespians helped them reach emotional ranges they wouldn't have achieved normally on their own.

 Another plus for this show: for some reason the cinematography was literally some of the most gorgeous I have EVER seen from Korea and its amazingly romantic locations!
 Many times I was gasping and saying, "Awesome!" at many of the beautiful backdrops, and in one of the stories we go hang-gliding with two of the characters and see magnificent scenery filmed on Jeju Island, one of the most stunning places to visit in the world.
 If you have a ROKU set up at home please watch this show on your big screen TV set, to see the perfect cinematography at its best quality.
-The series also features a lovely musical intro with beautiful images (see above), and sometimes in the series nice songs of the Kara girls singing together were featured as well.
+(3 Inch Cell Phone screens don't cut it with this one, folks!).
+The series also features a lovely musical intro with beautiful images, and sometimes in the series nice songs of the Kara girls singing together were featured as well.

 STORY ONE: MISSING YOU (Episodes 1 and 2)